Pratham1410/Agentic_AI_Asignment/README.md

 🔹 **Fine-Tuning for Specific Domains**: Adapt FLAN-T5 and the SentenceTransformer model for domain-specific needs.
 🔹 **Enhanced RAG with LLMs**: Improve response quality by integrating **larger language models** and **better retrieval-augmented generation (RAG) techniques**.

----
-Would you like suggestions for a better model combination based on your hardware and accuracy needs? 🤖